enparadigm/sharpsell-documentations/versioned_docs/version-2.7.0/platform/iOS/using-sharpsell-iOS.md

      let mcDirArgs = ["route" : "mcDirectory"]

+     /*
-    // For custom mapped directory only
+     For custom mapped directory only
-    // Note - custom directories have to be mapped first to the entry point before implementing let entryPoint = 1
+     Note - custom directories have to be mapped first to the entry point before implementing This is a sample video, Sharpsell team will provide the value for entry_point */
      mcDirArgs["entry_point"] = "1"

        Sharpsell.services.open(arguments: mcDirArgs){ (flutterViewController) in